dotlang/language/README.md

 6. `{}`: To cast from named to unnamed type you can use: `Type{value}` notation (Example 2).
 7. `{}`: To cast from variable to a union-type (Example 3).
 8. You can use compound literal to define a literal which is calculated by calling appropriate `set` functions.
 These literals have the form of `[a:b:c d:e:f ...]`.
 In this example the literal has a set of elements each of which has 3 items.
 This means that to calculate the value of the literal, compild will render `let x0 := set(nothing, a, b, c)`, then `let x1 := set(x0, d, e, f)` and continue until end of values.
 The final result will be the output value.
 This notation can be used to have map literals and other custom literals.
-10. `A // B` will evaluate to A is it is not nothing, else it will be evaluated to B.
+10. `A // B` will evaluate to A if it is not nothing, else it will be evaluated to B.
 11. Conditional operators return `true` or `false` which actually are `1` and `0`.

 **Examples**